-Any organisation that retains personal data is a Data Controller and is bound by the terms of the Data Protection Act 1998 (DPA) - soon to be replaced by the Data Protection Act 2018 (GDPR).
-This legislation sets out in 7 principles how data can be fairly and lawfuly used.
+Any organisation that retains personal data is a Data Controller and is bound by the terms of the Data Protection Act 1998 (DPA) – soon to be replaced by the Data Protection Act 2018 (GDPR).
+This legislation sets out in 7 principles how data can be fairly and lawfully used.

 Principle 7 of the DPA clearly states that Data Controllers who subcontract the handling of their data to a third party (a data processor) remain liable at all times for the security of their data.
-To protect themselves, data controllers must undertake due diligence so they are assured that their processors fulfill the requirements and controls necessary to protect against a data security breach.
+To protect themselves, data controllers must undertake due diligence so they are assured that their processors fulfil the requirements and controls necessary to protect against a data security breach.

 Click the icon to download our Legislative Summary PDF